JourneyCodesAyush/PDF-Toolkit/README.md

 ```

 > **_Note_**: CLI is intended for users comfortable with command-line tools and requires cloning the repository and installing dependencies.
 The GUI remains the recommended interface for typical users.

 ---

+## 🛡️ Code Quality

+This project uses [pre-commit](https://pre-commit.com/) hooks to automatically enforce code style and catch common issues before each commit.
+It includes formatting tools like [`black`](https://github.com/psf/black) and other useful checks.

+Contributors are encouraged to install and run these hooks locally.
+Developers should refer to [CONTRIBUTING.md](CONTRIBUTING.md) for setup and usage instructions.

+---